-How old does my child have to be for Preschool?
+How old does my child need to be for Preschool?

 Preschool children must have their 3rd birthday at least 3 months prior to their first day of school, and MUST be potty trained at least 3 months prior to their start date as well.

-It is Langley Forest School’s philosophy to be an inclusive school with integration as our main method of inclusion, however, there are certain limitations given the outdoor education format, the size of our school and the lack of full independent school certification this year.
+It is Langley Forest School’s philosophy to be an inclusive school with integration as our main method of inclusion, however, there are certain limitations given the outdoor education format.
+Each child will be met with prior to final enrolment to ensure that they can be supported appropriately.

 Yes, your child can attend with a peanut allergy.
 Be aware however that there are tree nuts all over the forest floor and avoiding those would be quite impossible.
 Of course we don’t encourage children to put them in their mouths.

-We regularly run mock days throughout the school year so that you can take a peek at what learning outside looks like!
+We run an annual mock day in Spring so that you and your child can take a peek at what learning outside looks like!
 Check here for upcoming dates for our Mock Days.
-We also provide limited visits for educators and education students.
-Professional Observation Days are held the 2nd Wednesday of each month.
-Upcoming dates are listed here.
+We also provide observation opportunities for educators and education students.
+Professional Observation Days are held in most months.